MicrosoftDocs/windows-itpro-docs/windows/manage/how-it-pros-can-use-configuration-service-providers--csps--.md

 ## What is a CSP?

-A CSP is an interface in the operating system between configuration settings specified in a provisioning document and configuration settings on the device.
+A CSP is an interface in the client operating system between configuration settings specified in a provisioning document and configuration settings on the device.
+Their function is similar to that of Group Policy client-side extensions in that they provide an interface to read, set, modify, or delete configuration settings for a given feature.
+Typically, these settings map to registry keys, files or permissions.
 Some of these settings are configurable and some are read-only.

 Starting in Windows Mobile 5.0, CSPs were used to manage Windows mobile devices.
 In the Windows 10 platform, the management approach for both desktop and mobile devices converges, taking advantage of the same CSPs to configure and manage all devices running Windows 10.